 How to Apply

 The tuition assistance application is completed online by clicking on the FACTS icon.
 FACTS charges a $30 application fee that is payable by credit card.
 Late applicants may be considered if funds are available.
 Tuition assistance awards will be made on a “first come, first served” basis until the fund is exhausted.
-Returning families will have priority until April 1.
+Returning families will have priority.

 In order to be considered for tuition assistance for new families, your online student application must be submitted with the required documentation and application fee paid before you proceed with the FACTS Grant & Aid Assessment.
 Thank you!

 The financial assistance committee will be meeting to assess the completed applications submitted through FACTS.
-Families will be notified by the 15th of April for the first round of awards.
 The balance of awards will be made on a rolling basis as applications are approved.